SynchronVM/SynchronVM/spec/architecture.md

 sense to leave the low-level implementation to the specific use case.
 We do however provide implementations based on ChibiOS (Or contikiOs or ST HAL, or so on..)
-(TODO: Such interfaces downwards towards the hardware are not yet specified) (TODO: No such "ref" implementation is implemented or specified)
+_Todo: Such interfaces downwards towards the hardware are not yet specified)_
+_Todo: No such "ref" implementation is implemented or specified)_

 # The Sense-VM Virtual Machine